explorer70/seattleairbandb/README.md

 2. How do price and property rating imact the property occupancy?
 3. What are additional factors that need to be considered to increase property occupancy?

+I concluded that property location is the main factor influencing how much the property is occupied.
+Other factors include number of bedrooms and cancellation policy.
+At the same time, more obvious factors such as price and property ratings are not as important.

 ### 2. File Descriptions
 There are two files:
 - SeattleAirB&B_fin.ipynb - the notebook with the python code